Content strategy is a key component of a business’s overall strategy, designed to help achieve its goals.

-The purpose of User Experience (UX) is to satisfy user needs through product content, utility, and ease of use.
+User Experience (UX) focuses on meeting user needs through intuitive content, utility, and usability.

-Content strategy provides insights that are essential for the UX design process.
-These insights enable the creation of a smooth user journey.
+Content strategy offers critical insights that shape the UX design process.
+These insights help create seamless user journeys.

 Is Content Strategy a Part of UX?

-There is a lot of overlap between content strategy and UX writing/designing.
-As a result, the terms UX writer and content strategist are sometimes used interchangeably.
+Content strategy and UX writing overlap, which is why the roles of UX writer and content strategist are sometimes used interchangeably.

 What is Content Strategy?

-Kristina states content strategy is “Planning for the creation, delivery, and governance of useful, usable content.”
+Kristina defines content strategy as “Planning for the creation, delivery, and governance of useful, usable content.”

-The output of content strategy is a plan that covers
+The outcome of a content strategy is a comprehensive plan that includes:

-• The kind of content to produce: businesses usually produce multiple types of content, such as blogs, videos, social media posts, newsletters, and online ads.
+- Content types to produce: Businesses often create various types of content, including blogs, videos, social media posts, newsletters, and online ads.

-• A schedule for sharing content on these platforms.
+- Publishing schedules: A timetable for sharing content across platforms.

-• KPIs to track the success of content creation efforts.
+- KPIs for success tracking: Metrics to measure the effectiveness of content efforts.

 The Elements of Content Strategy

-Kristina Halverson and her team at Brain Traffic created the content strategy quad, which defines the elements to consider in every content strategy.
+Kristina Halverson and her team at Brain Traffic developed the content strategy quad, which outlines the key elements to consider in every content strategy.

 Image Source: Braintraffic

-At the center is the core content strategy, the approach taken with the product or service to meet user needs and achieve business goals.
+At the center of the quad is the core content strategy, which defines the approach for using a product or service to meet user needs and achieve business goals.

-• Substance identifies the content required to successfully execute and implement the core strategy, including characteristics such as messaging architecture, intended audience, and voice and tone.
+- Substance: Identifies the content required to execute the core strategy, including factors such as messaging architecture, target audience, and voice and tone.

-• Structure focuses on how content is prioritized, organized, and accessed.
-Although structure can include information architecture (IA), it focuses more deeply on the content itself, including mapping messages to content, content bridging, and creating detailed page tables.
+- Structure: Focuses on how content is organized, prioritized, and accessed.
+While it may include information architecture (IA), it goes deeper by mapping messages to content, bridging content gaps, and creating detailed page tables.

-• Workflow explains how people manage and maintain content daily, including the roles, tasks, and tools required throughout the content lifecycle.
+- Workflow: Explains how teams manage and maintain content daily.
+This includes defining roles, tasks, and tools across the content lifecycle.

 Master all these UX content strategies and mandatory skills to become a certified UX writer through our course: